Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

 Let us~fix a generic $\s$-selfdual type $(\BJ,\bl)$ in $\pi$.
 Recall that, by construction, $\bl$ can be~decom\-po\-sed (non ca\-no\-ni\-cal\-ly) as $\bk\otimes\bt$.
 However, not any of these decompositions are suitable for our purpose.
 It is not difficult to prove that $\bk$ can be chosen to be $\s$-selfdual, but this is not~enough: we need to prove that $\bk$ can be chosen to be both $\s$-selfdual and distinguished.
 The stra\-te\-gy of the proof depends on the ramification of $\T$ over $\T_0$.
+This is why we treat separately the ramified and the unramified cases, in Sections \ref{SECDISTTR} and \ref{SECDIST}, respectively.

 The easiest case is when $\T/\T_0$ is ramified.
-Using the fact that $m$ is either even or equal to~$1$, we prove that $\bk$ can be chosen to be distinguished by adapting an argument of Matringe~\cite{Matringe}.
+Using the fact that $m$ is either even or equal to~$1$, we prove that $\bk$ can be chosen to be distinguished by adapting a result of Matringe~\cite{Matringe} (which we do in Paragraph \ref{anais}).

-When $\T/\T_0$ is unramified, the existence of a distinguished $\bk$ is more difficult.
-Our proof~re\-qui\-res $\pi$ to be supercuspidal, since in that case $m$ is known to be odd, in which case $\GL_m(\ee)$~has $\GL_m(\ee_0)$-distinguished cuspidal (and even supercuspidal) representations, where $\ee_0$ is the residual field of $\T_0$.
+When $\T/\T_0$ is unramified, the existence of a distinguished $\bk$ is more difficult to establish.~Our proof~re\-qui\-res $\pi$ to be supercuspidal, since in that case $m$ is known to be odd, thus $\GL_m(\ee)$~has $\GL_m(\ee_0)$-distinguished supercuspidal representations in characteristic $0$, where $\ee_0$ is the residual field of $\T_0$ (see the proof of Proposition \ref{HoMcKay}).

-In~both cases, a distinguished $\bk$ is automatically $\s$-selfdual, and $\pi$ is distinguished if and only if $\bt$ is distinguished.
-Considering $\bt$ as a $\s$-selfdual level $0$ type we are then reduced to the~level~$0$ case, which has been treated by Coniglio in~the complex case.
-We thus have to extend her results to the modular case, which we know how~to~do when $\pi$ is supercuspidal only.
+In~both cases, a distinguished $\bk$ is automatically $\s$-selfdual, and $\pi$ is distinguished if and~only if $\bt$ is distinguished.
+Considering $\bt$ as a ($\s$-selfdual) level zero type, we are then reduced to the level zero case, which has been treated by Coniglio in~the complex case.
+We thus have to~extend her results to the modular case, which we know how~to~do when $\pi$ is supercuspidal only.

-In summary, we need the assumption that $\pi$ is supercuspidal in Theorems \ref{MAINTH1DDintro} and \ref{MAINTH1intro} for two reasons: a) for the existence of a distinguished $\bk$ when $\T/\T_0$ is unramified, and b) for the level~$0$ case.
+To sum\-marize, we need the assumption that $\pi$ is supercuspidal in Theorems \ref{MAINTH1DDintro} and \ref{MAINTH1intro} for two reasons: for the existence of a distinguished $\bk$ in the case when $\T/\T_0$ is unramified, and for the level zero case.